repnz/windbg-cheat-sheet/README.md

 - use vmware workstation with windows machine installed.
 - Turn on test signing by running "bcdedit /set testsigning on"
 - Install [VirtualKd](http://sysprogs.com/legacy/virtualkd/)
+  - Put virtualkd in the host in any location you like (I like c:\tools\virtualkd)
   - Run the "target" executable on the guest
   - Run vmmon64.exe / vmmon.exe on the host
-  - Configure windbg.exe path in vmmmon
+  - Configure Windbg Preview this way:
 - To enable "DbgPrint" output inside WinDbg, set the "Debug Print Filter" value under "HKLM\SYSTEM\CurrentControlSet\Control\Session
 Manager" to 8.
 - Configure VM for debugging: (Verify this is the correct debug port in the settings)